mrmrcoleman/autocon2_workshop/docs/Setup.md

     - You'll now see a populated list of the all the data Slurp'it can reconcile into NetBox
     - Select `All` and then click `Save`

+## Set up Netpicker Vault

-- Connect Netpicker to NetBox
+- Log in to NetBox and navigate `Devices` and then click on the `Vault` tab

-- Put initial state in NetBox or do it in the workshop?
+  - Click on `+ Add Vault`
+  - Give it any name and the credentials for the network devices (admin:NokiaSrl1!)
+  - Click `Save`